 Yet, mercury is a neurotoxin and can affect vision, mood, and the central nervous system.
 As a toxic metal, even small amounts can impact the physical and cognitive functioning of the body.
 As early as 2004, the Environmental Protection agency (EPA) prohibited the sale and distribution of mercury fever thermometers in certain states and by 2008 called for the phase-out of all mercury-containing non-fever thermometers used in EPA labs.
-Mercury use has since continued to decline.
-According to the National Institute of Standards and Technology (NIST), professional groups and organizations globally are phasing out mercury thermometers.1 In fact, NIST stopped calibrating mercury thermometers in March of 2011.
+Mercury use has since continued to declineand and is no longer used to measure temperature.
+In fact, NIST stopped calibrating mercury thermometers in March of 2011.

 Resistance Temperature Detectors (RTDs) or Platinum Resistance Thermometers (PRTs) offer excellent accuracy, stability, and repeatability over a wide temperature range but are sensitive to mechanical shock.
 These instruments measure temperature by measuring the change in electrical resistance across a metal wire.
 Some sources indicate RTDs are the most accurate sensors for use in industrial applications.